archfrog/KioskForge/README.md

 a field assignment of the form `name=value`.

-The only way to use KioskForge is to double-click a kiosk file (which ends in `.kiosk` and has the Windows Explorer file type `KioskForge Kiosk File`.
-A kiosk file defines a kiosk and what the kiosk is supposed to do.
+The only way to use KioskForge is to double-click a kiosk file (which ends in `.kiosk` and has the Windows Explorer file type `KioskForge Kiosk`).
+A kiosk file defines a kiosk and what how the kiosk is to be forged.

 If there are one or more errors in the kiosk file, KioskForge will report them, wait for you to hit enter, and then exit.